jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_undistributedcommands.md

 Undistributed commands are commands in the distribution database that have not been delivered to the selected subscriber.

 When this alarm occurs, look at the history of the affected subscription.
-To do this:

-1. Go to the Subscriptions grid on the Subscriptions page in the Activity drilldown.
+1. Open the **Activity drilldown \| Subscriptions page** and select the affected subscription.
-2. Select the affected subscription.
+2. Select a session from the **Sessions of the Log Reader Agent grid**.
-3. In the Sessions of the Log Reader Agent grid, select a session.
-The informational and error messages logged for that session are shown in the Top 200 Actions grid.
+3. The informational and error messages logged for that session are shown in the **Top 200 Actions** grid.

-  If you select a merge publication in the subscription grid, the Sessions grid is displayed.
+If you select a merge publication in the Subscription grid, the Sessions grid is displayed.
 Selecting a session displays the Session Articles grid.
+{% include note.html content="If the Publicaton Type is Merge then **Sessions of the Merge Agent grid** is displayed.
+Select a session to display the **Session Articles grid**." %}

 {% include tip.html content="You can configure this alarm to ignore certain values.
-You can also configure different thresholds for specific subscriptions." %}
+You can also configure different thresholds for specific subscriptions.
+Use the Spotlight Client to **Configure \| Alarms**." %}